Meme1079/PsychWiki/PsychWiki_Source/Basics of Coding.md

 ***

-# Conditional Structures
+# Control Structures
-Conditional Structures allow to perform tasks if the condition is `true`
+Control Structures allow to perform tasks if the condition is `true`

-## Statements
+## Non-Loops
-Used to perform an action if the specific conditions are met.
+Non-Loops are control structures that don't loop and only execute once

 ### if-then
 A common statement that used for executing a block of code if a specific condition is true